OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-library-angular.md

 ##### app.component.html

 As you can see here, you can use `<opv-session></opv-session>` component to embed openvidu session in your application in a very easy way.
-Our component will starts hidden:
+Our component will start hidden:

 ```html
 <div *ngIf="!session" id="join">